vankeisb/react-tea-cup/doc/manual.md

 function update(msg:Msg, model:Model): [Model, Cmd<Msg>]
 ```

-> Most of the time you won't need to implement your own Commands, unless you are
-writing an Effect Manager of your own.
+> Commands are usually returned by calls to Effect Managers.
+You can
+implement your own `Cmd` subclasses for encapsulating side effects or calls
+to native APIs and the like, but this is usually better done with Tasks, which
+are composable.

 #### Tasks

-A `Task` is an asynchronous unit of work that may either succeed, or fail.
+A `Task` is a asynchronous unit of work that may either succeed, or fail.
+It can perform
+side effects, like sending HTTP requests, accessing the Local Storage etc.

 Like Commands, Tasks are declarative :  you don't execute them yourself.
 It's the runtime's job.